marcello-goccia/Python-Projects-for-Students/Computer Science Contests/Exercises-07 - Subroutines/Problem0001 - Print Numbers Except 3 and 6/problem.md

 Print Numbers Except 3 and 6

 ## Description
-Write a function print_numbers that returns all the numbers from 0 to 6 except 3 and 6.
+Write a procedure print_numbers that prints all the numbers from 0 to 6 except 3 and 6.

 Use the continue statement to skip printing the excluded numbers.